sbw70/verification-constraints/labs/README.md

 This directory is separate from the core NUVL reference implementation.

-The labs are used to evaluate where denial occurs, what activates before denial, and whether provider-controlled authority remains inside the provider boundary.
+The labs are used to test how the constraint model behaves under different request paths, load profiles, deployment shapes, and operating conditions.

 ## Lab Types

 Labs may include:

-- comparison harnesses
+- provider-first comparison environments
-- simulated enterprise request paths
+- simulated request paths
-- provider-first benchmark environments
+- benchmark and load-mix harnesses
 - measurement dashboards
-- repeatable test scenarios
+- repeatable validation scenarios
-- control-plane validation environments
+- live control-plane tests
+- hardware or endpoint trials
+- deferred, delayed, or disconnected-client tests
+- local-network experiments
+- future research and development testbeds

 ## Provider-First Comparison